What is Citizen Science?

 The spectrum of activities for those interested is very broad.
 For example, hobby photographers take pictures of animals and thus document their prevalence, people interested in history help to preserve archives from World War II by means of transcriptions and people suffering from allergies who talk about their experiences and thereby supply new ideas for research questions.

-Would you like to take part in a Citizen Science project and work together with scientists?
+Would you as a citizen like to take part in a Citizen Science project and work together with scientists?
 Are you interested in animals and plants and enjoy being outdoors?
 Maybe you like to work from home and have a passion for archaeology or history?

 Here you can find a great selection of projects which invite you to take part in research and in which work has been or is done with all sorts of different Citizen Science participation models.